Edwin-Brown3/Privacy2/README.md

-# Privacy2
-ZHR Privacy Policy
+# Zero Hour Rescue Privacy Policy
 **Privacy Policy**

 Edwin Brown built the Zero Hour Rescue! app as an Ad Supported app.
 This SERVICE is provided by Edwin Brown at no cost and is intended for use as is.